 If you are okay with your body doing its beautiful and natural shaking, just find a comfortable spot to lie down and let it happen for a few minutes.
 Make sure that you lie in Savasana for a few minutes and really focus on the sensations you experience in your body during and after Savasana.
 And be sure to appreciate and thank your body.
 It knows what is best for you!

-Practise with Sandra - Body and psoas stress release
+Practise with Sandra

-Tension is a normal and natural thing that everyone experiences - however, it's important that we are able to let go of the tension afterwards.
+Tension is a normal and natural thing that everyone experiences – however, it’s important that we are able to let go of the tension afterward.
 This yoga class will guide you through some simple poses and movements that will help you learn to really listen to your body and set up the space to allow your body to release tension.

 - Stretching out your stress – Learn why the psoas such a major player in our physical, mental and emotional well being.

-- Tension, e-motion and breath - We all experience tension but how does movement and the breath help to release it?
-And what on earth do ducks' tails have to do with anything?!
+- Tension, e-motionand breath – We all experience tension but how does movement and the breath help to release it?
+And what on earth do ducks’ tails have to do with anything?!